serverlessworkflow/specification/specification.md

 The event state timeout period is described in the ISO 8601 data and time format.
 You can specify for example "PT15M" to represent 15 minutes or "P2DT3H4M" to represent 2 days, 3 hours and 4 minutes.
-Timeout values should always be represented as durations and not as time/repeating intervals.
+Timeout values should always be represented as durations and not as specific time intervals.

 The timeout property needs to be described in detail as it depends on whether or not the Event state is a workflow starting state or not.